-Authoring custom classes and spells
+Authoring custom classes, spells, monsters, and items

-package's data files by a build pipeline — that pipeline is not the extension point, and there is no
+are compiled from the OSE SRD into the package's data files by a build pipeline — that pipeline is not

-way to feed your own content into it.
-What is supported is authoring your own class and spell
+the extension point, and there is no way to feed your own content into it.
+What is supported is

-definitions in code, validating them the same way the shipped catalogs validate their own content, and
+authoring your own class, spell, monster, and item definitions in code, validating them the same way

-running them through the same kernel that plays a fighter or a magic-user: creation, advancement,
+the shipped catalogs validate their own content, and running them through the same kernel that plays a

 ids for exactly this reason — nothing in the kernel restricts them to the values the shipped classes